 Sit back and grab a cold one, I am about to tick off some self-proclaimed pitmasters.
 The smoking purists.
 But that’s OK, I have a little secret to that low and slow smoke flavor that they just don’t want to talk about.
 It’s an electric smoker.

 See, the thing is, smoking is an art.
-A flat out time-honored tradition.
+A time-honored tradition.
 It requires patience and a ton of practice.
 Hours and hours spent finding your style of barbecue.
 What type of woods you like, how long to smoke your favorite cut, how to maintain the perfect temperature.
 It’s true dedication.

 And then along came the electric smoker.